Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 # Metrics Storybook
 > Feature description / User story.

 The Storybook is a tool for UI development that allows building UI components in isolation.
-It provides a convenient way to browsing a components library, viewing their different states and usecases, and interactively test them.
+It provides a convenient way to browsing a components library, viewing their different states and use cases, and interactively test them.
 Creating a UI library allows designers, project managers, and developers to collaborate in delivering the most beautiful and clear UI components.

 ## Contents